Joining SES: Tips for Getting Started

 What is SES?

 Are you thinking about applying for the elite SES ranks or for an SES Career Development Program within the next five years?
 If the answer is yes, then now is the time to start planning!
-Like in show business, in government there are no "overnight successes."
-Instead there can be many unnoticed years of dedicated hard work as you head toward future leadership roles.
-This concept was illustrated in Rudolph Giuliani's bestseller Leadership, in which the former New York Mayor states that he didn't simply become a great leader on 9/11.
-Instead he purposefully took on challenges throughout his entire career.
+Like in show business, there are no "overnight successes" in government.
+Instead, there can be many unnoticed years of dedicated hard work as you head toward future leadership roles.
+This concept was illustrated in Rudolph Giuliani's bestseller "Leadership," in which the former New York mayor states he didn't simply become a great leader on 9/11.
+Instead, he purposefully took on challenges throughout his entire career.

 Federal employees eligible to apply for the government's SES-track Career Development Programs (CPDs) come from the manager and senior technical levels: GS-14 and 15.
 Others with a five-year plan of their own could begin around GS-12/13.